Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Experimental Settings

 \section{Experimental Settings}

-In all experiments, 10-second multi-lead ECG signals were resampled to 250Hz, yielding $T = 2500$ time points.
-We divided the interval $[0, T]$ into $N = 50$ non-overlapping subintervals, each of length $t = 50$.
-The model was trained for 100 epochs without data augmentation, and the final checkpoint was used for downstream tasks.
-Additional experimental details are provided in Appendix \ref{sec:Experimental Details}.
+For ECG-JEPA experiments, 10-second multi-lead ECG signals were resampled to 250\(\,\mathrm{Hz}\), yielding $T = 2500$ time points.
+We divided the interval $[0, T)$ into $N = 50$ non-overlapping subintervals, each of length $t = 50$.
+The model was trained for 100 epochs without data augmentation or noise removal preprocessing, and the final checkpoint was used for downstream tasks.
+For other baseline models, we followed each original paper's preprocessing and input-setting protocol.
+Additional experimental details are provided in \ref{sec:Experimental Details}.